 A faculty, staff, postdoctoral scholar or student who is convicted (including a plea of nolo contendere [no contest]) of a criminal drug statute violation must, within five (5) calendar days after the conviction, notify Caltech of such conviction.
-A Campus employee should inform the Senior Director of the Human Resources and students should inform his/her dean.
-A JPL employee should inform the Human Resources People Services Section Manager.
+A Campus employee should inform the Executive Director of Human Resources and students should inform his/her dean.
+A JPL employee should inform the People Services Section Manager in Human Resources.